ietf-wg-scitt/draft-ietf-scitt-architecture/draft-ietf-scitt-architecture.md

 The actors depend only on the subset of signing and Receipt schemes they trust.
 This enables the gradual transition to stronger algorithms, including e.g. post-quantum signature algorithms.

-### Transparency Service Relying Parties
+### Transparency Service Client Applications

-Trust in Relying Parties that submit Signed Statements for Registration is implementation-specific.
+Authentication of Client applications is out of scope for this document.
-An attacker may attempt to register any Signed Statement it has obtained, at any Transparency Service that accepts them, possibly multiple times and out of order.
+Transparency Services MUST authenticate both client applications and the Issuer of signed statements in order to ensure that implementation specific authentication and authorization policies are enforced.
-This may be mitigated by a Transparency Service that enforces restrictive access control and Registration Policies.
+The specification of authentication and authorization policies is out of scope for this document.

 ### Impersonation